 There is a lot of Halal food in Krabi (the population is 40% Islamic), so Muslim visitors to the area need not worry about eating out.
 All meat served will be dhabiha halal ذَبِيْحَة حلالا (slaughtered in the correct way), with the notable exception of steaks.
-This particular cut of meat is imported from Australia and is usually non-Halal.
+This particular cut of meat is usually imported from Australia and so is non-Halal.

 Because of the mixed local population, the vast majority of people you will meet are fully aware of the Islamic dietary requirements, so advice is usually honest and helpful and there will not be any explaining to do.